Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Discussion

-\paragraph{Limitations.} Several limitations of the current approach merit discussion: \begin{itemize} \item \textbf{Parsing accuracy}: Our parser extracts expressions from the majority of correct-answer solutions (Table~\ref{tab:parser_coverage}), but solutions with zero parseable expressions receive a vacuous arithmetic pass (rate defaults to $1.0$).
-This means the parser's limited coverage leads to \emph{under-detection} of errors rather than false rejection.
-Natural-language expressions (``five times three'') and complex multi-line derivations remain uncaptured.
-Our relaxed-parsing ablation recovers $\sim$15\% additional expressions; more sophisticated NLP-based parsing could further improve coverage. \item \textbf{Domain specificity}: The current constraint checker is tailored to math word problems.
-Extending to other domains (e.g., code, logic puzzles) would require domain-specific constraint sets. \item \textbf{Computational overhead}: Symbolic verification adds $\sim$10 minutes of CPU time per iteration, which is negligible compared to generation and training costs. \item \textbf{Aggressive filtering}: At early iterations when the base model produces fewer correct solutions, \nsrsa{} can filter too aggressively.
-To mitigate this, the pipeline includes a fallback mechanism that relaxes the arithmetic threshold from $0.8$ to $0.5$ when fewer than 500 solutions pass full verification. \end{itemize}
+\paragraph{Limitations.} A few limitations are worth noting: \begin{itemize} \item \textbf{Parsing coverage}: our parser extracts expressions from most correct-answer solutions (Table~\ref{tab:parser_coverage}), but a solution with no parseable expressions passes the arithmetic check by default (the rate defaults to $1.0$).
+So limited coverage causes \emph{under-detection} of errors, not false rejection.
+Natural-language arithmetic (``five times three'') and long multi-line derivations are still missed; our relaxed-parsing ablation recovers $\sim$15\% more expressions, and better NLP-based parsing could recover more. \item \textbf{Domain specificity}: the constraint checker is tailored to math word problems.
+Extending to other domains (e.g., code, logic puzzles) would need domain-specific constraints. \item \textbf{Computational overhead}: the checks add $\sim$10 minutes of CPU time per round, negligible next to generation and training. \item \textbf{Aggressive filtering}: in early rounds, when the base model produces fewer correct solutions, \vsi{} can filter too aggressively.
+As a fallback, the pipeline relaxes the arithmetic threshold from $0.8$ to $0.5$ when fewer than 500 solutions pass all checks. \end{itemize}

-\paragraph{Connection to broader RSI.} \nsrsa{} demonstrates a \emph{domain-specific} instance of a broader hypothesis: that external verification oracles can stabilize recursive self-improvement.
-While our implementation uses symbolic math verification, extending to other domains (formal theorem proving, code execution, physical simulation) would require designing domain-appropriate verification subsystems---each with its own parsing, constraint, and correctness-checking logic.
-We do not claim that \nsrsa{} generalizes automatically; rather, we provide a concrete template showing that when a sufficiently reliable verifier exists, recursive self-training can be stabilized.
-The depth of stable recursion is fundamentally bounded by the quality of the verification signal.
+\paragraph{Beyond math.} \vsi{} is one concrete instance of a broader idea: a reliable, automatic check on the reasoning can keep self-improvement training stable.
+Our implementation checks math, but extending to other domains (formal theorem proving, code execution, physical simulation) would mean building a domain-appropriate checker---each with its own parsing, constraints, and correctness rules.
+In domains without a cheap external check---reinforcement learning with learned world models, for instance---the check might instead read the model's own internal state, which has been shown to encode environment variables in a structured, linearly decodable form \citep{zhang2026worldmodels}.
+We do not claim \vsi{} generalizes automatically; rather, it is a template showing that when a reliable check exists, self-improvement training can be stabilized.
+How long it stays stable is ultimately bounded by how good that check is.